drobin04/Dashboardify/to-do.md

 # To-Do
+* Setup option to remove dashboards where no valid existing user association can be found
 * Add password authentication method
 * Add 'default' site-wide settings for new dashboards
 	* Background photo
-* Add 'Global' or 'Default' flag to widget table
 * Add logic on code that creates first dashboard, to find & loop through all default / global widgets, and for each one, insert a new copy with the new dash's recID.
 * Interface on setup page to list default / global widgets
 * For now at least, if user is an admin, display a checkbox on the NewWidget dialog for global / default that will get sent.
 * After submitting, on newwidget.php, check if user is actually an admin before accepting / processing / saving the flag for global / default.

 * Add authentication methods config section to setup page where the method to be used (None, password, email auth code, keyfile, LDAP, etc) can be selected.
 * Add configuration to setup page for a message (And CSS, maybe?) to display to let users know that they failed to authenticate.
 	* Future wish: Render a preview of this message into a DIV element on the screen to the side.